 Copies of these guides are available at the library and in the Academic Support Center.
-Please contact
+For help with citation, voice, development of argument, or other aspects of writing, students are encouraged to consult with the ASC early in the semester.